Anne Schilling

-Anne Schilling is an American mathematician specializing in algebraic combinatorics, representation theory, and mathematical physics.
+Anne Schilling is a German/American mathematician specializing in algebraic combinatorics, representation theory, and mathematical physics.
 She is a professor of mathematics at the University of California, Davis.

 Education

 Schilling completed her Ph.D. in 1997 at Stony Brook University.
 Her dissertation, Bose-Fermi Identities and Bailey Flows in Statistical Mechanics and Conformal Field Theory, was supervised by Barry M. McCoy.
 From 1997 until 1999, she was a postdoctoral fellow at the Institute for Theoretical Physics at Amsterdam University and from 1999 until 2001, she was a C.L.E.
 Moore Instructor at the Mathematics Department at M.I.T..
 After that she joined the faculty at the Department of Mathematics at UC Davis.

 Books

 With Thomas Lam, Luc Lapointe, Jennifer Morse, Mark Shimozono, and Mike Zabrocki, Schilling is the author of the research monograph $k$-Schur Functions and Affine Schubert Calculus (Fields Institute Monographs 33, Springer, 2014).

 With Isaiah Lankham and Bruno Nachtergaele, Schilling is the author of the textbook on linear algebra, Linear Algebra as an Introduction to Abstract Mathematics (World Scientific, 2016).

 With Daniel Bump, she is the author of a more advanced book on crystal bases in representation theory, Crystal Bases: Representations and Combinatorics (World Scientific, 2017).